synchroniseiorepo/node.js/README.md

    execution of the Component
 	   - **success**: Is called if the execution of the Component has succeeded.
 The first parameter of the callback contains the data provided by the component (if any)
 	   - **error**: The error callback is triggered if the component has timed out or if its execution has failed.
 The first parameter of the callback contains the err object describing the reason for failing
-	   - **progress**: The progress callback allows you to retrieve data from the component before its execution ends.
-This is useful if the component execution takes a long time.
-This paremeter is optional and will not be triggered if progress method is not called by the component on the cloud.
-The first parameter of the callback is the data coming from the component (if any)
 	   - **always**: The always callback allows you to know when the execution of the component is done.
 It is triggered whether the component succeeds or not.
 This is useful for example to stop know when to hide a loading image if you had put one on your interface while the component was executing.
 The always callback is not triggered by the progress callback

 **Example:**